 The Brief Fatigue Inventory (BFI) is used to rapidly assess the severity and impact of cancer-related fatigue.
 An increasing focus on cancer-related fatigue emphasized the need for sensitive tools to assess this most frequently reported symptom.
-The six inventory items correlate with standard quality-of-life measures.
+The six interference items correlate with standard quality-of-life measures.

-Order the Brief Fatigue Inventory
+Order the BFI

 - Purpose: To assess the severity of fatigue and the impact of fatigue on daily functioning

 - Population: Patients with fatigue due to cancer and cancer treatment